 Do you have any advice for other Asian American creators out there?

 DON’T GIVE UP!
 I know it can be really difficult to gain traction on a platform like YouTube, but if you enjoy creating I really think it’s worthwhile to make content even if you don’t think a lot of people are watching.
+Nowadays, everyone can use an online video downloader to save clips for watching them offline, but most people still prefer using streaming platforms, so make sure to provide them with content that will grab their attention.
 It feels good just to make something!
 Also, never post anything that you don’t think is funny, or that you don’t like.
 I know some creators make content that will get them the most views despite quality, which is completely valid, but something I care about a lot is making content that I am proud of, even if it doesn’t get as many views.

 Why do you eventually want to switch over to film and TV?